from datasets import load_dataset

 There is no single “best” tokenizer; instead, each language model comes with its own one.
 Differences reside in the number of tokens supported, and on the tokenization strategy – do we use single characters, as we just described, or should we consider different primitive units.
 In the following example we see how the tokenization of a phrase works with Stable Diffusion’s tokenizer.
 Each word in our sentence is assigned a unique token number (for example, photograph happens to be 8853 in the tokenizer’s vocabulary).
 There are also additional tokens that are used to provide additional context, such as the point where the sentence ends.

-prompt = 'A photograph of a puppy'
+= 'A photograph of a puppy' prompt

 # Turn the text into a sequnce of tokens:

-text_input = pipe.tokenizer(prompt, padding="max_length",
+= pipe.tokenizer(prompt, padding="max_length",

-truncation=True, return_tensors="pt")
+max_length=True, return_tensors="pt")

 # See the individual tokens